-Substantially all of the collateral held by the Company for reverse repurchase agreements or bonds borrowed, which together represented approximately 25% of the Company's total assets at June 30, 2021, consist of securities issued by the U.S. government, federal agencies or other sovereign governments.
+Substantially all of the collateral held by the Company for reverse repurchase agreements or bonds borrowed, which together represented approximately 26% of the Company's total assets at June 30, 2022, consist of securities issued by the U.S. government, federal agencies or other sovereign governments.

-12. Employee Stock-Based Compensation Plans
+14. Employee Stock-Based Compensation Plans

-Eligible current and former employees of the Company and affiliates participate in several of the Ultimate Parent's stock-based compensation plans.
-The Ultimate Parent determines the fair value of stock-based awards based on the grant-date fair value of its common stock.
+Certain current and former employees of the Company and affiliates participate in several of the Ultimate Parent's stock-based compensation plans.
+These plans include RSUs and PSUs the details of which are further outlined below.
+The cost of stock-based compensation awarded to the Company's employees is recognized over the vesting period relevant to each separately vesting portion of the award.